Central Bank Liquidity Framework

 A central bank liquidity framework is the operating structure through which official liquidity reaches the financial system and shapes short-term funding conditions.
-It is broader than any single intervention.
-Instead of describing one tool in isolation, the framework explains how reserve supply, facility access, collateral rules, market operations, and institutional eligibility work together to make central bank liquidity usable across the monetary system.
+It is broader than any single intervention because it explains how reserve supply, facility access, collateral rules, market operations, and institutional eligibility work together to make central bank liquidity usable across the monetary system.

 What the framework includes